 Foreign travel is defined as any travel outside of Mexico, Canada, and the United States and its Territories and possessions.
-However, for organizations located in countries other than Mexico, Canada, and the United States, the term "foreign travel" means travel outside that country.
+However, for organizations located in foreign countries, the term "foreign travel" means travel outside that country.

-- Each separate foreign trip must be pre-approved. - Direct charges for foreign travel costs are not allowable unless the travel has prior approval from the awarding agency. - Indirect charges for foreign travel are allowable without prior approval from the awarding agency when they are included as part of a federally approved indirect cost rate and have a beneficial relationship to the project.
+- Each separate foreign trip must be pre-approved. - Direct charges for foreign travel costs are not allowable unless the travel has prior approval from the awarding agency. - Indirect charges for foreign travel are allowable without prior approval from the awarding agency when they are included as part of a Federally approved indirect cost rate and have a beneficial relationship to the project.